-Examining all the current challenges it is more realistic to execute the new contract with a time frame of approximately three years (FY 2020-21, FY 2021-22 and FY 2022-23), with the possibility of extension using the funds in three phases of one year.
-DOH's will move forward with the execution of this contract that will be providing assistance to all the systems thus the outreach will be expanded.
+After examining all the current challenges, it was more realistic to execute the new contract with a time frame of approximately three years (FY 2020-21, FY 2021-22 and FY 2022-23), with the possibility of extension using the funds in three phases of one year.
+DOH's plan was to move forward with the execution of this contract that would be providing assistance to all the systems thus the outreach will be expanded.

-The activities of the contract will be similar to the ones described in the original contract which ended in September 2016.
-The objective is to have under contract activities in three phases to the effect of the use of money under the FIFO concept.
+The activities of the contract would be similar to the ones described in the original contract which ended in September 2016.
+The objective was to have under contract activities in three phases to the effect of the use of money under the FIFO concept.
 As indicated previously, the estimates for the First, Second and Third phases were revised.
 The Fourth phase is eliminated.
 The use of funds may vary based on activities undertaken during the project period.
-Monthly visits will be undertaken to each system during the project period, at least one visit every month to each system alternate activities between months.
+Monthly visits would be undertaken to each system during the project period, at least one visit every month to each system alternate activities between months.